queryluke/masseffect-5e-data/data/class-features/biotic-attacks.md

 id: biotic_attacks
 name: Biotic Attacks
 ---
-At {{ level }} level, you choose one biotic cantrip you know and one biotic spell of 1st level you know.
+At {{ level }} level, you choose one biotic cantrip you know and one biotic power of 1st level you know.
-You may cast either spell as an attack.
+You may cast either power as an attack.

-By spending 8 hours training, you can exchange one or both of the spells you chose for different spells of the same levels.
+By spending 8 hours training, you can exchange one or both of the powers you chose for different powers of the same levels.